-There are ways to combat parallel import, as explained here https://www.wisermarket.com/post/strategies-to-combat-grey-market-sales.
+There are ways to combat parallel import, as explained in this blog post: ‘Strategies to Combat Gray Market Sales‘

-For a true solution to brand owners and manufacturers around the world, Wiser Market is proud to deliver its Parallel Import Control System (PICS), a solution for eliminating parallel import activity.
+For a true solution for brand owners and manufacturers around the world, Wiser Market is proud to deliver its Parallel Import Control System (PICS), a solution for eliminating grey marketing activity.

-Using innovative technology and a creative approach, we offer a unique solution that allows brand owners to identify products’ end-sales point.
+Using innovative technology and creative approach, we offer a unique solution that allows brand owners to identify where their products are being sold.

 With Wiser Market’s PICS you can detect leaks in your distribution chains, identifying distributors and resellers who sell outside their assigned territories.